Lampropoulosss/go-timer-app/README.md

 ## How to build the application

-Make sure you have [Wails](https://wails.io/) and follow the instructions:
+Make sure you have [Wails](https://wails.io/) installed on your system and in your PATH variable and follow the instructions:

 1) `cd frontend && npm i`
 2) `cd ../ && go get`